 Inviting Your Demons in for a Tea Party

 The upset seems to just rise up and grab me.
 I don't know how to un-hook from it - to let it go or leave it behind.
-I may know where the sensitivity came from (or not) but I just can't seem to release myself from its grip.
+I may know where the sensitivity comes from (or not) but I just can't seem to release myself from its grip.

 Sound familiar?
 This is reactivity.
 We're stuck and we don't have access to our full range of creativity and capabilities to draw on.

 The 'hook' is some kind of experience that we've associated with fear.
-It might be thinking others see me as imperfect, or a loser, or not in control, wrong.
+It might be thinking others see me as imperfect, or a loser, or not in control, or wrong.

 The fear might be around displeasing other people or not doing 'the right thing' all the time, or not being accepted, not belonging.